Neki/bomberman/README.md

 ## Build

 The project can be built using CMake.
 You need to have the Qt5 libraries installed on your system.
-Detailed instructions by operating system follows.
+Detailed instructions by operating system follow.

 ### Ubuntu